ULDataProfessor/LOGDTW/README.md

-# LOGDTW2002 - Legend of the Green Dragon meets TW2002
+# LOGDTW - Legend of the Green Dragon meets TW

-A text-based adventure game that combines the RPG elements of Legend of the Green Dragon with the space exploration and resource management of TW2002.
+A text-based adventure game that combines the RPG elements of Legend of the Green Dragon with the space exploration and resource management of TW.

 ## Features